 Cultural Events are a big part of the school climate.
-We are engaged in a variety of competitions and events through ACAMIS with such activities as Chess, Math Olympiad, Model United Nations (MUN) and Knowledge Bowl.
+We engage in a variety of competitions and events through ACAMIS with such activities as Chess, Math Olympiad, Model United Nations (MUN) and Knowledge Bowl.
 These events often require travel to other international schools and are set up as clubs which meet either during lunch or after school to train students for their roles at the ACAMIS events.
 There are also large scale drama productions twice a year for students 9–13 years old.
-Along with art, technology and music these cultural events are just as well supported as the sporting events.
+Along with art, technology and music, these cultural events are just as well supported as the sporting events.

-Math Olympiad is a fun, but challenging competition that relies as much on teamwork as it does on quick and accurate computations.
+Math Olympiad is a fun but challenging competition that relies as much on teamwork as it does on quick and accurate computations.
 Though good math skills are an asset, there are also contests that require thinking outside the box.
-Age level teams composed of four students from 11, 12 and 13 year old classes train for a couple of months, before joining the international school competition sponsored by ACAMIS.
+Age-level teams composed of four students from 11-, 12-, and 13-year-olds classes train for a couple of months before joining the international school competition sponsored by ACAMIS.

-Art Club, meeting once a week the Art Club is a great way to get more time to perfect your art skills with close teaching from some teachers.
-Whether making pottery, painting, helping with the sets of middle school dramas, or whatever type of art sparks your interest you can find some help and challenge in the Art Club.
+Art Club meets once a week.
+The Art Club is a great way to get more time to perfect your art skills with close teaching from some teachers.
+Whether making pottery, painting, helping with the sets of middle school dramas, or whatever type of art sparks your interest, you can find some help and challenge in the Art Club.
 You will also find a lot of others who share your passion for art, so come on out and give it a try!
 Ages 9–13 are welcome.

-The Main Campus Chess Club is open to students from 9 – 13 years of age.
-Even if you do not yet know how to play chess, but would like to this is a great activity.
-Lots of instruction, but even more chance to play, play play against others at your level or a bit better to help you master one of the oldest games of all.
+The Main Campus Chess Club is open to students from 9 to 13 years of age.
+Even if you do not yet know how to play chess, but would like to, this is a great activity.
+Lots of instruction, but even more, the chance to play, play, play against others at your level—or a bit better—to help you master one of the oldest games of all.
 Chess meets once a week and chess matches are arranged to give students the opportunity to play with students from other schools.

-The Model United Nations (MUN) is a very formal event that helps prepare students who are interested in public speaking, committee work and global issues.
-Students become a part of an embassy from a country and work with students from other schools representing differing nations to build consensus and accomplish the behind the scenes work that occurs everyday in the real world.
+The Model United Nations (MUN) is a very formal event that helps prepare students who are interested in public speaking, committee work, and global issues.
+Students become delegation members from a country and work with students from other schools representing other nations to build consensus and accomplish the behind-the-scenes work that occurs everyday in the real world.
 Issues of concern to the nations represented are presented to the entire delegation and students work hard to find solutions to these problems.
-This a great experience for those who are good speakers or wish to be.
+This a great experience for those who are good speakers—or wish to be.

-Programming Club is open to all students from the 9–13 year old classes.
+Programming Club is open to all students from the 9- to 13-year-olds classes.
 Students learn to use programming for games, academics and fun.
-During the year students also learn how to create and program various robotics—cars trains and such to accomplish several tasks.
-This a high interest and very useful club that meets once each week throughout the school year.
+During the year students also learn how to create and program various robotics—cars, trains, and such—to accomplish several tasks.
+This a high-interest and very useful club, that meets once each week throughout the school year.
 Maybe you can program something to do your homework?